AGCO (AGCO)

 nullAI Analysis | Feedback

-Eric P. Hansotia Chairman, President & Chief Executive Officer
+Eric Hansotia, Chairman, President & Chief Executive Officer

-Eric P. Hansotia was named Chairman, President, and Chief Executive Officer of AGCO Corporation in January 2021.
-He joined AGCO in 2013 and previously served as the company's Senior Vice President and Chief Operating Officer.
-Before joining AGCO, Mr. Hansotia had a 20-year career at Deere & Company, where he held various global leadership positions, including Senior Vice President of Global Harvesting and Vice President of Global Crop Care.
-He holds a Bachelor of Science and a Master of Science in Mechanical Engineering from the University of Wisconsin – Madison, and an MBA from the University of Iowa.
-Mr. Hansotia grew up on a dairy farm and was involved in agricultural youth organizations like 4-H and FFA.
+Eric Hansotia joined AGCO in 2013 and became CEO in 2021.
+Prior to joining AGCO, he had a 20-year career at Deere & Company, holding various global leadership positions in engineering, quality, advanced technology, manufacturing, product management, and global business leadership within the agriculture industry.
+Hansotia holds a Bachelor of Science and Master of Science in Mechanical Engineering from the University of Wisconsin – Madison and an MBA from the University of Iowa.
+He grew up working on a dairy farm and was involved in 4-H and Future Farmers of America (FFA).
+He also serves on the Board of The Toro Company.

-Damon J. Audia Senior Vice President, Chief Financial Officer
+Damon Audia, Senior Vice President, Chief Financial Officer

 AI Analysis | Feedback